Pavel Krivenko

 Hobbies

-When not solving hetero agents models, I enjoy hiking and all kinds of climbing (rock/ice/mountain) in the US and abroad.
+I enjoy hiking and all kinds of climbing (rock, ice, mountain).